CAMP KFIR FAQ

 What does a day/week in Camp Kfir look like?

-Mondays and Wednesdays at Hollywood Hills are programmatically identical in that they emphasize our sports fundamentals and leagues, while incorporating our other chugim (i.e. arts, music, baking etc.).
+Mondays and Wednesdays are programmatically identical in that they emphasize our sports fundamentals and leagues, while incorporating our other chugim (i.e. arts, music, baking etc.).

-Tuesdays at Hollywood Hills are similar in nature to Mondays and Wednesdays, while they include a component of unique programming or entertainment that will either take place on and/or off campus.
+Tuesdays are similar in nature to Mondays and Wednesdays, while they include a component of unique programming or entertainment that will either take place on and/or off campus.

-Fridays at BMA are our special Pre-Shabbat days.
+Fridays are our special Pre-Shabbat days.
 Along with our sports leagues, our campers will be baking challah and enjoying our Camp Kfir famous weekly Skills Competition.